suobset/skushagra/content/posts/2026-01-22-ti-launchpad.md

 - You're learning embedded development
 - You're prototyping and need fast iteration
 - You need a specific library that exists in the Arduino ecosystem
-- You're building something where development speed matters more than debugging depth
 - You're working with others who know Arduino
 - You don't need real-time power profiling
 - Standard Flash endurance is sufficient

 **TI (or similar vendor-specific toolchains) might be better if:**
-- You need integrated hardware debugging for your workflow
 - You're doing power optimization and need EnergyTrace-level profiling
 - You need specific hardware features (FRAM, specific peripherals)
 - You're already invested in the ecosystem for another project